 In many roles, precision and accuracy are critical.
 Employers look for individuals who can carefully manage details and catch small errors before they turn into big problems.

-How to showcase: Mention specific tasks where attention to detail was crucial, such as editing, managing data, or ensuring compliance with regulations.
+How to showcase: Mention specific tasks where attention to detail was crucial.
+These tasks may include editing, managing data, or ensuring compliance with regulations.

 10. Time Management